PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Unless we're being stalked."

 "Ah ha!"
 Boltac lifted the magic detecting wand from the bag.
 He waved it up and down in the air and held it in each of the four exits.
-The wand was unchanged.
+The wand was unchanged in anyway.

+"What?"

+"This maze of little twisty passages is just a twisting little maze of passages.
+It's not magic"

+"So, we're still lost."

+"Yeah, we're lost, but we're not completely screwed.
+A solution exists," said Boltac holding up the finger.

+"And that is?"

+"Let's try always taking the right-most passage."
+Relan agreed to this readily enough and they set off.

+Relan agree